nvs/map/README.md

 A configuration file is nothing more than a valid Lua file that returns a `table` with the settings specified below.
 The only valid types within the configuration file are `boolean`, `string`, and `table`.
-When listing files, please keep in mind that their order is respected.
+When listing files and directories, please keep in mind that their order is respected.
+It should be noted that a directory's tree will be walked, looking for matching files.

 Below is a sample configuration file, with settings divided into categories representing their respective commands.
 Unless method, a setting is